lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 - **Public AMI**s.
 We can select from a list of default AMIs (such as Amazon Linux 2, Ubuntu, Windows Server, etc).
 - **Custom AMI**s are ones we create, allowing you to add your own software, configuration, and monitoring.
-    This can allow for a faster boot/configuration time because the software needed is pre-packaged within the image.
+    This can allow for a faster boot/configuration time because the software needed is prepackaged within the image.
 - Or select an **AWS Marketplace AMI**, made (and potentially sold) by someone else.

 The process of creating an AMI is relatively simple, and can be accomplished by right clicking on an instance, selecting “Image and templates”, then “Create an Image”.